Approximate Post-Selective Inference for Regression with the Group LASSO: Acknowledgments

 \section{Acknowledgments}

-S.P.\ was supported by NSF-DMS 1951980 and NSF-DMS 2113342.
-D.K.\ and P.W.M.\ were supported by NSF-DMS 1646108 and NSF-DMS 1916222 respectively.
+S.P. was supported by NSF-DMS 1951980 and NSF-DMS 2113342.
+D.K.\ was supported by NSF-DMS 1646108 and a Rackham Predoctoral Fellowship from the University of Michigan.
+P.W.M.\ was supported by NSF-DMS 1916222.
 Data were provided in part by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
 We thank Dr.~Chandra Sripada and his research group (with particular thanks to Saige Rutherford) for providing a processed version of this data as well as helpful comments.
 This research was supported in part through computational resources and services provided by Advanced Research Computing (ARC), a division of Information and Technology Services (ITS) at the University of Michigan, Ann Arbor.
 In addition, this work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562.